paradigmxyz/reth/book/db/README.md

 ```

-We are almost at the last stop in this tour of the `db` crate.
+We are almost at the last stop in the tour of the `db` crate.
 In addition to the methods provided by the `DbTx` and `DbTxMut` traits, `DbTx` also inherits the `DbTxGAT` trait, while `DbTxMut` inherits `DbTxMutGAT`.
 This next level of inherited traits provides various associated types related to cursors as well as methods to utilize the cursor types.

 [File: ]()
 ```rust ignore